Skip to main content

 Key Takeaways

-• Start with an agent, not a skill provider.
-Agents are easier to reason about and test.
-You can always extract skills later.
+• Start with an agent, not a skill provider — agents are easier to reason about and test.

-• Verify every request.
-The signature verification isn't optional — it's your primary security boundary.
+• Verify every request — signature verification is your primary security boundary.

 Comments